How to extend your electric motorcycle's battery range

 The slower you go, the further you'll go.

-I'm going to explain a bit about how range is calculated using the example of the Alien motorcycle to help you understand what influences it.
-First, if we think about motor power, the Alien has a motor that's rated at 5kW continuous and 8kW peak.
+I'm going to explain a bit about how range is calculated using the example of the 6-series motorcycle to help you understand what influences it.
+First, if we think about motor power, the 6-series has a motor that's rated at 5kW continuous and 8kW peak.
 Peak power is the amount of power it can put out for a short amount of time and continuous is the normal cruising power.
-What does this mean for the Alien?
+What does this mean for the 6-series?
 How much power does it need to reach a cruising speed of say 70km/h?
 The amswer is basic physics based mainly on the aoerodynamic drag, road friction, the slope of the road and the wind.
 Check out the power vs velocity graph that I calculated.
 It's exponential thanks to the aerodynamic drag.

 This graph applies the same to petrol bikes.
 For example a Honda MSX125 has a top speed of 90km/h and peak power of 7.2kW.